Pathfinders

 12:30–1:45 Pool

 Rain Plan: Butler Camp views rain as “liquid sunshine”!
 All activities will continue as planned except in cases of severe weather (i.e., thunder, lightning, or heavy downpour).
-In this case, we have indoor and undercover space where activities will continue.
+In this case, we have indoor and undercover space.
+Here they will do indoor activities such as games and movies.

 What Your Child Needs